domonda/api/README.md

 The Domonda API is implemented using the GraphQL protocol: http://graphql.org/

-For interactive access and documentation use web based GraphiQL.app (<https://github.com/skevy/graphiql-app>) or the desktop application Altair (<https://altair.sirmuel.design/>).
+For interactive access and documentation use the webbased GraphiQL: <https://app.domonda.com/api/public/graphiql>.
+You can provide a authentication token for authenticated access to your Domonda data.
+Without a valid token demo data is provived by the API.

+Alternatively you can use the desktop client Altair (<https://altair.sirmuel.design/>).

 ## Authentication